How to Compare Two Lists in Excel? (Top 6 Methods)

 #5 Highlight All the Matching Data

 If you are not a fan of excel formulas then don’t worry we can still be able to match data without formula as well.
-Using simple conditional formatting we can actually able to highlight all the matching data of two lists.
+Using simple conditional formatting in excel we can actually able to highlight all the matching data of two lists.

 - Step 1: For this first select the data.